LinShi11/csci-476-594-spring2021-private/lab02/README.md

 SCRIPT_NAME=/cgi-bin/getenv.cgi
 * Connection #0 to host www.seedlab-shellshock.com left intact
 ```
-Comparing with the output from curl <URL>, it is clear how it included some extra information.
+Comparing with the output from curl http://<i></i>www.seedlab-shellshock.com/cgi-bin/getenv.cgi, it is clear how it included some extra information.
 After reading the man page, -v stands for --version and it is displaying information about the curl and the libcurl version it used.

 2. Running with -A